L-Trump/docker-novnc/README.md

 xterm
 ```

 Then build and run your docker image.
-That's it!
+That's it!!